 12 Things That May Surprise You About Daylight Saving Time

-You’re going to get an extra hour of sleep tonight.
-No surprise there: Americans set their clocks back by an hour yesterday and gained an hour of sleep.
-“Falling Back” loses another hour of sunlight in the evening, and gains another hour during the day.
-It also has some effects on health and public safety that many people are unaware of.
+Whether Americans are setting their clocks back an hour in the Fall or forward an hour in the Spring, Daylight Saving Time has some effects on health and public safety that many people are unaware of.
 Interesting facts about daylight saving time include:

 1. Officially, it’s “daylight saving time,” not “daylight savings time.”
 But don’t feel bad if you thought there was a final “s” on “saving”; far more people Google the incorrect phrase than the correct one.